Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Additional Preliminaries

-Equations \eqref{Extended State System Equation} and \eqref{emission structure for the extended state system} define the conditionally Gaussian model for the extended state $\alpha(t)$ that allows $\mu_w$ to be marginalized by running a Kalman filter on the extended state system directly.
-Next, to marginalize $\sigma_w^2$, we need to further scale all the covariances down with respect to $\sigma_w^2$.
-The normalized observation noise covariance is defined as $\bar{C}_v = \frac{1}{\sigma_w^2} C_v$ and the normalized dynamic noise covariance is $\bar{C}_{(s,t]}$ defined before in \eqref{Conditional Gaussian Covariance}, which allows us to isolate the dependence of $\sigma_w^2$ in the system and perform inference independent of $\sigma_w^2$.
-Running a Kalman filter on the normalized system, the filtering and incremental marginal distributions are both conditional on $\sigma_w^2$:
+Next, to marginalize $\sigma_w^2$, we need to define all the covariance matrices relative to $\sigma_w^2$.
+The normalized observation noise covariance is defined as $\bar{C}_v = \frac{1}{\sigma_w^2} C_v$ and the normalized dynamic noise covariance is $\bar{C}_{(s,t]}$ defined before in \eqref{Conditional Gaussian Covariance}, which allows us to isolate the dependence of $\sigma_w^2$ in the system.
+Running a Kalman filter on the normalized system, we may re-apply the $\sigma_w^2$ factor to the covariances to obtain the filtering and incremental marginal distributions conditional on $\sigma_w^2$: